anze3db/blog/_posts/2024-02-06-django-sqlite-benchmark.md

 # TL;DR

+1. Enable `WAL` mode.
-Enable WAL mode and use immediate transactions to prevent Database is Locked errors.
-Synchronous = NORMAL and Memory-Mapped I/O had little impact on throughput.
-PostgreSQL has slower reads but more consistent writes.
+2. Use `IMMEDIATE` transactions to prevent Database is Locked errors.
+3. `synchronous=NORMAL` and Memory-Mapped I/O had only a small impact on throughput.
+4. PostgreSQL has slower reads but more consistent writes.

 ![Tablet screenshot](/assets/pics/sqlite-django-benchmark.png)